Pljuni i zapjevaj moja Jugoslavijo: Bregović vs. Dragan Kremer

 In 1987, Kremer went further while appearing as guest on TV Sarajevo's show Mit mjeseca (Myth of the Month), a programme pitting Yugoslav rock critics against the country's rock stars—allowing critics to directly pose questions to musicians sitting across from them in the same studio.
-In the case of Kremer's appearance, Bregović wasn't in the studio due to being on tour—Kremer's taped questions were thus shown to Bregović while his reaction was filmed.
+In the case of Kremer's appearance, however, Bregović wasn't in the studio due to being on tour—Kremer's taped questions were thus shown to Bregović while his reaction was filmed.
 Expressing his dislike of the band's new album, Kremer looked into the camera and addressed Bregović directly:

 Upon stating the above, Kremer tore up the Pljuni i zapjevaj moja Jugoslavijo album cover.
-A visibly angry Bregović reacted by cursing under his breath and launching into an insult-laden tirade directed at Kramer: "It's hard, even for a fool, to harbour ambitions of being liked by everyone, especially by these kinds of fat little pigs with sideburns who probably still masturbate on a regular basis in their forties.
-Even asking me to answer this pile of imbecilic questions, I mean....
-But there's something that doesn't make sense here: we're about to go on a tour with 400,000 copies of this album already sold, which guys like this crap on regularly.
-So, either the people are fools, which would make what this guy's saying right or I'm still better at writing songs than he is at writing reviews".
-The incident got a lot of play in the Yugoslav media at the time with the angle of usually calm and collected Bregović losing his temper being the focus.
+A visibly angry Bregović reacted by cursing under his breath and launching into an insult-laden tirade directed at Kramer:

+The incident got a lot of attention in the Yugoslav media at the time with the angle of usually calm and collected Bregović losing his temper being the focus.

+Other

-Vukmanović's appearance on the album was described by The Guardian as "some sort of Bregović's coup d'état".
+Vukmanović's appearance on the record gained attention of The Guardian, which described this move as "some sort of Bregović's coup d'état".

+In terms of individual tracks and their respective melodies, some in Yugoslavia have noted similarities between "Pljuni i zapjevaj moja Jugoslavijo" and Survivor's 1982 hit "Eye of the Tiger" as well as between "Zamisli" and Red Hot Chili Peppers' 1985 track "Jungle Man".

 Legacy

-In 1998, the Pljuni i zapjevaj moja Jugoslavijo album was ranked 53rd on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).